 This no-bake Triple Coconut Cream Pie recipe has elements of coconut in every piece of the pie; from the crust, to the coconut pudding and ending with the cream in top.
 It's the most epic Coconut Cream Pie recipe you can find and perfect for making any time of year.

 Triple Coconut Cream Pie Recipe

-This Triple Coconut Cream Pie is made with more coconut than most other pies.
 Coconut is the star of the show here, and is used in every single element of the pie.
-Coconut milk is used to make the most delicious pudding, placed inside a graham cracker crust partly held together with coconut oil, and topped off with a big pile of freshly whipped cream infused with coconut cream.
-Garnish it with more coconut and you’ll have yourself the most authentically coconut-y Coconut Cream Pie.
-Say that five times fast; that’s about how long it takes to make this pie!
+Coconut milk is used to make the most delicious homemade pudding, placed inside a graham cracker crust partly held together with coconut oil, and topped off with a big pile of freshly whipped cream infused with coconut cream.
+Garnish it with a bit more shredded coconut and you'll have yourself the most authentically coconut-y Coconut Cream Pie.
+Say that five times fast; that's about how long it takes to make this pie!
 Let's get to baking, shall we?

 Let's talk shredded coconut